Crem Helado: History

 called "Helados Chikos" that ended in failure.

 In 1964, Tropicrem Ltda. was founded, the company that started industrial ice cream production in Colombia.

 Tropricrem Ltda. was bought in 1982 by Meals S. A, food company.

 In 2003, Meals S. A. announced its participation in Helados Melca in Panama.
 Helados Melca was a union between a group of Panamanian businessmen & Nestlé's ice cream division, however, this trademark failed after a while, so Meals decide to leave this market.

 In 2006, Meals S. A. was bought by Grupo Nutresa.

 Additional products

 In 1992, Meals announces an orange juice trademark called Country Hill.

 Criticism

 Crem Helado has been criticized for its labor policies on its hawker system (specifically, some sole trader policies) that make it impossible to try to access pensions, unemployment benefits, labor rights, or a fixed salary.
 Additionally, the company workers schedule is out of any labor policy.

 This makes some of them sell the company's products in places not fit to do so, such as in the public transport.

 During the COVID-19 pandemic, marked by low demand, their conditions driving some of the sellers into despair were news.

-A lot of protests by the Colombian Union of Food Industry Workers (SINALTRAINAL) have called for and end to these policies.
+A lot of protests by the Colombian Union of Food Industry Workers (SINALTRAINAL) have called for an end to these policies.